Tucker Horn: College career

 Horn first attended Abilene Christian University where he redshirted for the Wildcats in his freshman year in 2018.
 He then transferred to Trinity University in 2019 to play for the Tigers.
 From 2019 to 2023, Horn played in 42 games where he completed 710 of 1,048 pass attempts for 97 touchdowns and 17 interceptions.
 He led the team to SAA conference championships in 2019, 2021, 2022, and 2023.

 Professional career

 On October 17, 2024, it was announced that Horn had signed a futures contract with the Toronto Argonauts for the 2025 season.
 Due to his strong play in the preseason, where he completed 26 passes out of 38 attempts for 276 yards and one touchdown in two games, the Argonauts released incumbent backup Cameron Dukes and Horn made the team's active roster as the third-string quarterback while Chad Kelly began the season on the injured list.

 Personal life

-Horn was born to parents Jeff and Kari Horn and has two brothers, Raider and Welker.
+Horn was born to parents Jeff and Kari Horn and has two brothers, Raider, a medical student at Texas Tech University Health Science Center, and Welker, a sophomore quarterback at Trinity University in San Antonio, Texas.